Venomahmed/book-management/README.md

     * Return detailed error responses with appropriate HTTP status codes.
 * Validation:
     * Validate ISBN format.
-    * Ensure that the author's date of birth is in the past.
+    * Ensure that the authorEntity's date of birth is in the past.
-    * Ensure that the book's publication date is not in the future.
+    * Ensure that the bookEntity's publication date is not in the future.
     * Validate input lengths for biography and summary.
 * Security:
     * Secure the API using JWT authentication.